 "Managing Human Capital Risk" uses a regression discontinuity design to show that labor adjustment costs can motivate a conservative financial strategy with high cash reserves and low financial leverage.
 (Based on 2012 job market paper)

-"Capital Flows in Rational Markets" (with Francesco Franzoni) shows that rational investors who are uncertain about the risk exposure of projects learn more about their value, and therefore reallocate more capital across projects, in downturns than in upturns.
-Empirically, the flow-performance relation in the mutual funds sector is twice as steep in downturns than in upturns.
+"Capital Flows in Rational Markets" (with Francesco Franzoni) shows that rational investors who are uncertain about the risk exposure of projects learn more about their value, and therefore reallocate more capital across projects, in times with moderate factor realizations, compared to times with more extreme factor realizations.
+The flow-performance relation in the mutual funds sector exhibits the predicted non-monotonic pattern.
 (On the Fall 2013 NBER Asset Pricing program)

 "Revealing Downturns" (with Sergey Zhuk) explains theoretically why investors learn more about firm value in bad times, and shows empirically that earnings response coefficients increase in downturns.
 (2013 European Meeting of the Econometric Society paper)

 "Up Close It Feels Dangerous: Anxiety in the Face of Risk" (with Thomas Eisenbach) describes the behavior of an agent that is more risk-averse for imminent than for distant risks, derives asset pricing implications, and institutional responses.
 (2013 AFA Meetings Paper)

 "Anxiety, Overconfidence, and Excessive Risk Taking" (with Thomas Eisenbach) shows that dynamically inconsistent risk preferences, combined with a possibility to forget, imply overconfidence and excessive risk-taking.